allegheny-college-cmpsc-201-fall-2025/syllabus/README.md

   me to ask you to honestly evaluate your own performance, and orally test your mastery of course learning objectives.

+### Regarding Attendance

+In order to win a ball game, you first have to show up.
+Same goes for your future careers, and same goes for this class.
+In keeping with department policies, excessive absences will negatively impact your grade.
+More specifically, missing class (or lab) more than six times this semester will result in a letter grade reduction.

 ## Tokens: The Second Chance System

 My job is to facilitate your learning, and that's most effective when we're all